nextcloud/all-in-one/readme.md

 After using this option, please make sure to apply the correct permissions to the directories that you want to use in Nextcloud.
 E.g. `sudo chown -R 33:0 /mnt/your-drive-mountpoint` and `sudo chmod -R 750 /mnt/your-drive-mountpoint` should make it work on Linux when you have used `--env NEXTCLOUD_MOUNT="/mnt/"`.
 On Windows you could do this e.g. with `docker exec -it nextcloud-aio-nextcloud chown -R 33:0 /run/desktop/mnt/host/d/your-folder/` and `docker exec -it nextcloud-aio-nextcloud chmod -R 750 /run/desktop/mnt/host/d/your-folder/`.

-You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
+You can then navigate to `https://your-nc-domain.com/settings/apps/disabled`, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.

 Be aware though that these locations will not be covered by the built-in backup solution - but you can add further Docker volumes and host paths that you want to back up after the initial backup is done.